503.260.0198

 Workload

 Sometimes, it’s the amount of work itself that is getting in the way of success.
 We are a startup.
-We do our best to manage and balance our workloads.
-We are committed to a strong work/life balance for our team.
+We do our best to manage and balance our workloads, and we are committed to a strong work/life balance for our team.
 However, workloads can get out of alignment with that vision.

 Our managers use one-on-ones as a time to review what’s on the team members plate and to check in on how manageable it feels.
 That’s an important distinction.
 It’s easy for a manager to see their tasks in our project management system, but it could feel totally different from one team member to the next.